UoA-eResearch/earthquake-viz/README.md

 ##  Generating Blender animation

-To generate the Blender animation, run the following command:
+After you have preprocessed the data, you can generate the Blender animation.
+To do so, run the following command:

 ```bash
 user@pc:~/workspace/earthquake-viz$ blender -P postprocess.py -- output dem.csv google_sat_3857_clipped.bmp